meshery/meshery/docs/pages/getting-started/overview.md

 language: en
 ---

-As the cloud native management plane, Meshery enables the adoption, operation, and management of Kubernetes clusters and their lifecycle.
-Meshery's powerful performance management functionality is useful whether you are running workloads on Kubernetes or outside of Kubernetes.

-Meshery implmenents both [Service Mesh Performance](https://smp-spec.io) (SMP) and [Service Mesh Interface](https://smi-spec.io) (SMI) and Meshery is the conformance tool for SMI.
-Meshery integrates with Open Application Model (OAM) to enable users to deploy service mesh patterns.
-Meshery enables operators to deploy WebAssembly filters to Envoy-based data planes.
-Meshery facilitates learning about functionality and performance of service meshes and incorporates the collection and display of metrics from applications running on or across service meshes.
+Meshery is an extensible engineering platform for the collaborative design and operation of cloud and cloud native infrastructure and applications.

+Kubernetes-centric.
+Kubernetes not required.

 ## Meshery's Functionality

+Meshery supports all Kubernetes-based infrastructure including most cloud services of AWS and GCP platforms.
 Meshery features can be categorized by:

-1. Cloud Native Performance Management
+1. Performance Management
-   - Workload and cloud native performance characterization
+   - Workload and performance characterization with both built-in and external load generators
    - Prometheus and Grafana integration
+1. Lifecycle Management (Day 0, Day 1)
+   - Cloud and cloud native provisioning
+   - Discovery and onboarding of existing environments and workloads
-1. Cloud Native Configuration Management
+1. Configuration Management (Day 2)
+   - Cloud native patterns catalog
    - Configuration best practices
-1. Cloud Native Lifecycle Management
-   - Cloud native provisioning and workload onboarding
+1. Collaboration
-   - Meshery Operator and MeshSync
+   - Multi-player infrastructure design and operation
-   - Cloud native patterns and Open Application Model integration
 1. Data Plane Intelligence
    - Registry and configuration of WebAssembly filters for Envoy
-1. Cloud Native Interoperability and Federation
+1. Interoperability and Federation
+   - Integration with thousands of cloud services and cloud native projects
    - Manage multiple service meshes concurrently
    - Connect to multiple clusters independently